truenas/middleware/docs/userguide/index.rst

    the image yourself, download the :file:`.iso` file instead and use the instructions in Installing from CDROM.

 Once you have written the image to the device, make sure the boot order in the BIOS is set to boot from that device and boot the system.
 It should boot into the Console setup menu described in Initial Setup.
-If it does not, try the suggestions in the Troubleshooting section.
+If it does not, try the suggestions in `Troubleshooting`_.

 On FreeBSD or Linux
 ~~~~~~~~~~~~~~~~~~~